-- On 7th November 2003 in England and Wales, X400 service will be terminated.
-Anyone not migrated to DTS by this time will lose the ability to transmit clinical messages.
-Wales will retain RACAL (because of pathology labs) as well as DTS.
+- On 7th November 2003 in England and Wales, X400 service is terminated.
+Anyone not migrated to DTS by this time loses the ability to transmit clinical messages.
+Wales retains RACAL (because of pathology labs) as well as DTS.

-- Northern Ireland currently on RACAL will follow shortly with DTS migration.
+- Northern Ireland currently on RACAL follows shortly with DTS migration.

-- Scotland will change from X.400 to eSMTP and still use an Exchange.
+- Scotland are due to change from X.400 to eSMTP and still use an Exchange.

 eSMTP is the new standard messaging for the NHSNet.
 It brings the NHSNet in line with the Government's eGIF program which states that SMTP must be used for electronic messaging in any government body.
 Before 7th November 2003, all remaining X.400 messaging must be migrated to DTS: inter-personal messaging (IPM) to either eSMTP or NHSmail, and EDI (clinical messaging) to the DTS service.

 Why is DTS being adopted